Special terminology used in Data Analytics

 For certain audiences, more complex representations may be used, if these are both useful and understandable for exactly these people.
 A dashboard is the typical result of visualization of data, even though a dashboard most often will hold several such visualizations on the screen at the same time.

-A dashboard may provide functionality for drill-down or other interactions with the visuals.
+A dashboard may provide functionality for drill-down or other interactions with the visuals, or, in some systems, links to underlying reports where such functionality then may be present.

 Data